marcuswhybrow/ray-peat-rodeo/content/2010-11-19-endotoxin-with-the-herb-doctors.md

 RP: One of the oldest treatments for cancer was enemas.
 Thousands of years ago, doctors were recommending regular enemas to treat cancer and a few hundred years ago laxatives became a standard feature of cancer treatment, as well as many others.

-Just about 60 or 70 years ago [[Max Gerson]] cured his own migraines with a change of diet.
+Just about 60 or 70 years ago [[Gerson, Max]] cured his own migraines with a change of diet.
 In the 20th century, he was the most famous advocate of a mostly vegetable diet, but he did use liver—liver juice was one of his components—and typically a good dose of thyroid was part of his program.
 And so it was a nutritionally rational program, but twice in his book, in capital letters, said 'absolutely no oils'.

 His followers have changed the book.
-I think they were influenced by [[Johanna Budwig]] and her flax oil and cottage cheese diet.
+I think they were influenced by [[Budwig, Johanna]] and her flax oil and cottage cheese diet

-In 1954, before [[Johanna Budwig|Budwig]] had started writing about cancer, a Mexican professor had an article in Prevention magazine {#22} advocating—I think it was—a cup of linseed oil per day, as a purge, in the tradition of getting the intestine as clean as possible.
+In 1954, before [[Budwig, Johanna|Budwig]] had started writing about cancer, a Mexican professor had an article in Prevention magazine {#22} advocating—I think it was—a cup of linseed oil per day, as a purge, in the tradition of getting the intestine as clean as possible.
 And when you drink that much of a highly unsaturated oil, the unsaturated fatty acids are converted to prostaglandins and cause intense contraction and secretion of the intestine.
 So it's a very quick thorough kind of laxative.

-But that was changed in [[Johanna Budwig|Budwig's]] writing several years later, to think of the linseed oil as a _nutritional factor_ rather than as a laxative.
+But that was changed in [[Budwig, Johanna|Budwig's]] writing several years later, to think of the linseed oil as a _nutritional factor_ rather than as a laxative.
 And to the extent that it works as a laxative, it's very likely helpful.
 But the rest of her program was curds—cottage cheese, basically—and that's a very soothing, safe diet that happens to be less able to promote endotoxin than other proteins.

 I think there are reasons that when you juice vegetables you get lots of minerals that allow you to assimilate the sugars that are present in leafy and other vegetables.
-So the [[Max Gerson|Gerson]] diet and the [[Johanna Budwig|Budwig]] diet had some very rational factors.
+So the [[Gerson, Max|Gerson]] diet and the [[Budwig, Johanna|Budwig]] diet had some very rational factors.
 Basically, keeping the intestine clean and keeping the thyroid function up I think were the most important.

 SJM: [43:28] And, Dr Peat, can you explain to our listeners why the carrot juice in particular would be lowering your good hormones?